BEST WINTER DESTINATIONS IN USA

 How to Get There: Fly into Lihue Airport directly, or into Honolulu International Airport on Oahu and take an inter-island flight to Lihue on Kauai.
 From there, you can rent a car since taxis are not very plentiful.

-If cold and snow absolutely make your winter, then heading to the main cities in the most northern American state will be pure joy.
+If cold and snow absolutely make your winter, then heading to the main cities in the most northern American state will be a pure joy as it is one of the best US winter destinations.
 From ice museums to winter train rides to the famous Iditarod Trail, Fairbanks and Anchorage have so much to offer.

 How to Get There: If you are starting your trip in Fairbanks, then fly into Fairbanks International Airport before renting a car or taking a taxi (you are 7 miles from the city center).
 If you are arriving in Anchorage, then fly into Ted Stevens Anchorage International Airport, which is 6 miles from the city center.
 Take a taxi or rental car to your hotel.